gzhelezo/cs330-fall2019/labs/lab04.md

 - The client should wait until the message is received, and then will prompt its user for a reply message.
 - The reply message is sent send back to the server.
 - The client leaves the conversation when a special terminating keyword _ciao_ is entered by the user or received by the server.
+- Capture the chat communication in Wireshark and submit the trace.

 ### Hints
 Your client _run_ method may follow the following flow: